microsoft/code-with-engineering-playbook/code-reviews/pull-requests.md

 These are some strategies to keep PRs small depending on the "cause" of the inevitability, you could break the PR into self-container changes which still add value, release features that are hidden (see feature flag, feature toggling or canary releases) or break the PR into different layers (for example using design patterns like MVC or Observer/Subject).
 No matter the strategy.

-## PR Desciption - Commit Message Standardization
+## Pull Request Description

-Standardizing the format of the commit message (or PR title that becomes a commit message) enables the automated generation of a changelog and helps maintain a clean, well-structured git history.
+Well written PR desciption helps maintain a clean, well-structured change history.
 While every team need not conform to the same specification, it is important that the convention is agreed upon at the start of the project.

 One popular specification for open-source projects and others is the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0-beta.2/), which is strucured as: